-Bubbio: the junction between Valle Bormida and Astigiano where the land perfume of Moscato, hazelnuts and Robiola di Roccaverano.
+Bubbio: the junction between Bormida valley and Astigiano where the land perfume of Moscato, hazelnuts and Robiola di Roccaverano.

 The village of Bubbio (from the Latin bivium, because placed on the intersection of Roman roads between the Bormida valley and the Asti region), has kept intact some important urban features, with the old houses on the sides of the fourteenth-century Via Maestra, bounded by the castle and the parish church, and a series of districts, alleys and stairways that create striking views and stone corners forgotten by time.

 The village stands on a rocky terrace overlooking its most steep stretch on the Bormida river and sloping down from the other sides into fields and meadows towards the valley where the "big street" forks in the direction of Canelli.